 - Attend the yearly Undergraduate Research Symposium and consider other ways to celebrate and encourage undergraduate research on campus;

-- Contribute two blog posts on average per month (Blog posts should be 500-750 words in length, and should be accompanied by a photograph with permission to post the photograph).
+- Contribute 1-2 blog posts per month (Blog posts should be 500-750 words in length, and should be accompanied by a photograph with permission to post the photograph).

 Candidates for the Columbia College Rose Research Ambassador program must be: